Introduction: Strategies to reduce transport emissions

 - The report assumed NSW policy settings throughout for government charges.
 Notably, NSW calculates annual registration fees based on vehicle weight, which means that EVs cost more to register than equivalent IC vehicles due to the added weight of the batteries.
 Only NSW, WA and the ACT calculate registration fees based on gross weight, with other states applying different methodologies.
 Victoria in particular provides a $100 discount on annual registration for EVs.
 It is important to view Victoria’s road user charge in this context: the discount effectively provides a 4000km ‘tax free threshold’ that is not available to IC vehicle owners.

 As the above example shows, the $3150 in road charges over 10 years brings the EV’s tax bill on par with IC vehicles, but it doesn’t leave the EV more heavily taxed than the general population of IC cars.
 It also shows that if governments wanted to give EVs a clear tax advantage there are many ways of doing so without abandoning the idea of a road user charge.
 A further moderate discount in fixed annual registration, for example, would easily give EVs a tax advantage even in comparison with very efficient IC vehicles.
-The time-limited $3000 purchase subsidy introduced by the Victorian government in 2021 likewise almost entirely offsets the expected usage charges over 10 years.
+The Victorian government’s $3000 purchase subsidy likewise almost entirely offsets the expected usage charges over 10 years.

 The following sections look more closely at the various ownership charges levied by governments and how they relate differently to EV and IC vehicles, before drawing some general conclusions.